Favourites

 (2005, Allen)

-(1989), it is still pretty good, for beneath the simple Adultery Gone Wrong plot is a bitter critique of yuppiedom before the GFC, where people are discarded as easily as last year's mobile phone.
-The self-absorption, conceit, cruelty, lies and then horror when Rhys-Meyers realises he cannot escape this hell, is priceless.
-2005 must have been a big year for yuppie bashing: Kristin Scott Thomas as a shopaholic solicitor's wife in Chromophobia
+Most of Allen's films tend to capsize from the sheer amount of talk, but MP is unusual in its restraint.
+Despite unfavourable comparisons with Crimes and Misdemeanours (1989), it is still pretty good.
+For beneath the simple Adultery Gone Wrong plot is a bitter critique of yuppiedom before the GFC, where people are discarded as easily as last year's mobile phone.
+The self-absorption, conceit, cruelty, lies and then horror when Rhys-Meyers realises he cannot escape it, is priceless.
+2005 must have been a big year for yuppie–baiting: Kristin Scott Thomas as a shopaholic solicitor's wife in Chromophobia (2005); Nicholas Cage as the target of projectile junk-food in The Weather Man (2005)

 Mister Roberts